Cookie Dough S’mores

 • Place three full graham crackers on top of the cookie dough and cut lengthwise then widthwise, using the grahams to measure out six squares of cookie dough.

-Putting the S’mores together:
+Assemble the S'mores

 • Break the graham crackers in half.
 Place one cookie dough square on one half, and a piece of chocolate on the other.